jasonsbarr/htdp-image/README.md

 ## Documentation

 The documentation is very much still a work in progress, if you can even call it that.
 I recommend using [the documentation for the original Racket library](https://docs.racket-lang.org/teachpack/2htdpimage.html) for now while I translate it into JavaScript.
+Note that in this library all function names are written in camelCase.
+The `triangle-*` functions have the letters all capitalized, e.g. `triangleSAS`.

 ### Rendering Images